Home / Resume / IT / IT Support

 Weak: "Helped users with computer problems and answered phone calls."

-Strong: "Provided Tier 1 support for 500+ users across 2 locations, resolving 45+ tickets daily via phone, email, and remote desktop.
-Achieved 92% first-contact resolution and maintained a 4.8/5.0 customer satisfaction rating."
+Strong: "Provided Tier 1 support for 500 plus users across 2 sites, resolving 45 plus ServiceNow tickets daily via phone, email, and remote desktop support.
+Held a 92% first-contact resolution rate and a 4.8/5.0 customer satisfaction rating."

 6. Education

 Degree, school, graduation year.
-If you don't have a degree, list your certifications, bootcamps, or relevant coursework instead.
+If you do not have a degree, list your certifications, the Google IT Support Professional Certificate, bootcamps, or relevant coursework instead.
 For IT support, most employers care more about what you can do than where you studied.

 Key skills to include

-These are the most requested skills in IT support and help desk job postings in 2026.
-Choose the ones that match your actual experience.
+These are the most requested ATS keywords in IT support specialist and help desk job postings.
+Choose the ones that match your actual experience and mirror the exact spelling from the posting.

 Resume summary examples you can steal